SinTan1729/chhoto-url/docs/INSTALLATION.md

 _Note: If using a compose file, make sure to escape $ by $$._

-_Note: It will add some latency to some of your requests and use more resources in general._
+_Warning: It will add some latency to some of your requests and use more resources in general._

 Recommended command for hashing: